BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 ROCKET
 "Unexpected error...
 It's...
 Sarah's song, right?"

 Ren's gaze, heavy with memories, is drawn to the rear-view mirror.
-The tranquil ocean becomes a canvas for his memories.
+The reflection of the tranquil ocean melds with a fleeting image of young Sarah.

+#### FLASHBACK: INT.
+REN'S CAR - DAY (PAST)

-FLASHBACK: Young SARAH, her face radiant with joy, sings in the backseat.
+Young SARAH, her face radiant with joy, sings in the backseat.

 SARAH
 "Dad, our song!"

+#### INT.
+REN'S CAR - DAY (PRESENT)

-In the present, emotion chokes Ren's voice.
+Emotion chokes Ren's voice.

 REN
 "Sarah..."